bibleexchange/church_ministry__textbook/en/0601_characteristics-of-a-good-leader.md

 Besides these longer lists in 1 Timothy and Titus, we have shorter lists that list qualities for leaders:

-- Acts 6:3: Wherefore, brethren, look ye out among you seven men of honest report, full of the Holy Ghost and wisdom, whom we may appoint over this business.
+- Acts 6:3: "Wherefore, brethren, look ye out among you seven men of honest report, full of the Holy Ghost and wisdom, whom we may appoint over this business."
-- 2 Timothy 2:24: And the servant of the Lord must not strive; but be gentle unto all men, apt to teach, patient,
+- 2 Timothy 2:24: "And the servant of the Lord must not strive; but be gentle unto all men, apt to teach, patient,"

 The Didache had a similar list in 15:1-2:

-> Appoint therefore for yourselves bishops and deacons worthy of the Lord, meek men, and not lovers of money, and truthful and approved, for they also minister to you the ministry of the prophets and teachers.
+> Appoint therefore for yourselves overseers and deacons worthy of the Lord, meek men, and not lovers of money, and truthful and approved, for they also minister to you the ministry of the prophets and teachers.
 Therefore do not despise them, for they are your honorable men together with the prophets and teachers.<sup>[2]</sup>

 Polycarp had a similar lists in his epistle to the Ephesians: